google/physical-web/documentation/introduction.md

 * The URL could be obfuscated (e.g. using a non-branded domain)
 * The web page could require a login
 * A rotating token on the beacon would constantly change the URL
+* The URL could reference an IP address that is only accessible when connected to a local network

 One of the big values of URLs is that they are so flexible and encourage this further evolution.